w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 Rewards can be used the same account (controller) to keep accumulating the rewards or stash account (increasing the staked value/not increasing the staked value).
 Also, it is possible to top-up/withdraw partial bonded DOTs without having to complete un-stake everything.

 ## Inflation

 It will be closed to 10% in the first year.
 Each validator will get 1,000 - 2,000 DOTs per month to share with their nominators.

-## How many validators will be available for the polkadot ?
+## How many validators will Polkadot have?
-Starting from 50 - 100 at the beginning, and will be expanding up to 1,000 validators in the future.

- **The above information is NOT finalized yet.
-You can take it as a reference instead.**
+The plan is to start with somewhere between 50 to 100 open validator positions and open more gradually.
+The top bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to frequent and voluminous peer-to-peer message passing.
+The practical estimation of the number of validators that Polkadot will have at maturity is in the ballpark of 1000.

 ## Resources